 Making Your Own

 While you may be hesitant about trying to create your own favicon, there are a number of online tools to make it fairly straightforward.
 There are basically two different methods you can use for creating a favicon: You can create it by hand, or by taking an existing image and converting it to a favicon.
-We will examine tools that can help you in either case.
+I will examine tools that can help you in either case.

 Any substantial image editor will allow you to create a 16x16 or 32x32 image, and save it in the icon format (with the file extension ".ico").
 However, you don't have to purchase Photoshop or any other high-powered application to get the job done.
 There are alternative applications available that are dedicated to creating icons, of all varieties.
 Icon Craft and IconForge are just two examples of commercial icon editors that possess all of the capabilities needed to create icons for your sites.
 However, they are not free, nor are they open source (in case you are a programmer interested in exploring their source code).